Search for stencils, and add them to the page

 To browse the Stencil library, navigate to the Left Sidebar and click on the Stencils Tab.
 The tab will turn blue, and will open the Stencils Panel.

-As you scroll up and down, you’ll see the Stencil library divided into categories that include both basic and compound stencils.
+As you scroll up and down, you’ll see the Stencil library divided into categories.
 These categories are collapsible and, by clicking on a category name, you can hide or reveal that section.

 To search for a stencil, use the search input at the top of the Stencils Panel.
 Searches provide results from all stencil categories.